 Combining the scientist-practitioner vision, our labs train students to consult the best available scientific evidence in assessing psychopathology and in devising and administering psychological treatment.
 Such training is achieved by emphasizing hands-on scientific research in the following labs.

-Dr. Gideon Anholt – We study obsessive-compulsive behavior (OCD) and different psychosocial factors affecting its course.
+Prof. Gideon Anholt – We study obsessive-compulsive behavior (OCD) and different psychosocial factors affecting its course.
 Furthermore, we are interested in the integration of neurocognitive research with clinical psychology, particularly in OCD and other anxiety disorders.

 Prof. Gary Diamond - Our research focuses on attachment in adolescence, emotional processing, the therapeutic alliance, sexual minority youth and the change mechanisms in family-based treatments.
 Current studies include examining the efficacy and process of Attachment-Based Family Therapy with young adults suffering from unresolved anger toward a parent and promoting acceptance among parents of sexual minority youth.